Dana94/2019-website/blog/2019-11-09-linux-mint.md

 Yep, we have to do both an _integrity_ and _authentication_ check.

-From the [instructions](https://forums.linuxmint.com/viewtopic.php?f=42&t=291093) there were 3 different commands you could use for ths step.
+From the [Windows instructions](https://forums.linuxmint.com/viewtopic.php?f=42&t=291093) there were 3 different commands you could use for ths step.
 The first one worked for me.

 ```shell
 gpg --keyserver hkps://keyserver.ubuntu.com:443 --recv-key 27DEB15644C6B3CF3BD7D291300F846BA25BAE09